amcclead7336/Winter2022/Lab1-Footprinting_Google-Hacking/readme.md

 ***
 ## Summary
 Google hacking or Dorking should be in every security professional's repertoire.
 The tools are tested and proven.
-They're a part of a tested brand and will continue to grow and update as Technology expands.
+They're a part of a tested brand and will continue to grow and update as Technology continues to grow.
 There is also an expansive and powerful database of dorks to pull from and they're easy to read and customize.

+It is vital for blue team members to know what their attack surface is and what information is being exposed to the internet.
+Using these tools you can see the internet as attackers do and begin to close up insecurities.